SIGGRAPH 2021 Committee

 I did my undergrad at the University of Waterloo in global business and digital arts and completed my master’s in digital media at Ryerson University.
 I went on to work at Christie Digital and SideFX Software until recently, when I decided to take on teaching at Durham College.
 I’ve been a SIGGRAPH subcommittee member for the Computer Animation Festival and Creative Development.
 I am a huge film buff and admire the works of Stanley Kubrick and Christopher Nolan.
 I enjoy watching and playing hockey and basketball, and I play video games during my spare time.
 Recently, I’ve been hit with the travel bug, and I’m looking to explore the world some more!

 I have over nine years of educational experience, including titles such as dean of academic affairs, full-time faculty, and director of media.
 Industry companies I worked for include PBS, Red Giant Studios, Mendez Foundation, and Pixellex Studio.
-I have a digital persona called Academic Phoenix, where I create digital tutorials.
-I have more than 18,000 subscribers.
+I currently have a digital personal called Academic Phoenix, where I create digital tutorials.
+I currently have more than 36,000 subscribers.
 I have a B.A. in studio arts and digital media and a minor in astronomy from the University of Virginia.
 I also have an M.F.A. in animation from Savannah College of Art and Design.
-I currently work as the department director of digital art and animation at Cogswell College.
+I currently work as an instructor at Ohlone College.
 Originally from the east coast, I’ve lived in Virginia, Florida, Georgia, and now my home state California.
 I also lived outside of the States in Italy, Spain, and Colombia.
 I was a costume designer and seamstress for operas in Italy.
 I was Geoffrey the Giraffe for Toys R Us and published a short story about my experience.
 I am a certified scuba diver, and my favorite spot to dive is the Florida Keys.
 I also completed two triathlons and volunteered with the Girl Scouts and Reading Partners.
 In my free time, I mountain climb, go for hikes, and play video games.

 Electronic Theater Director

-My past SIGGRAPH involvement includes 2010, 2011, 2013, 2014, 2017, and SIGGRAPH Asia 2019.
-I’m also on the SIGGRAPH nominations committee and am the current co-chair of the Practitioner Award.
-My professional career has been boring.
-I’ve only worked at one company, SideFX.
+My past SIGGRAPH involvement includes participating on the conference committee for 2010, 2011, 2013, 2014, 2017, and SIGGRAPH Asia 2019.
+I’m also the current chair of the SIGGRAPH Practitioner Award.
+My professional career spans over 30 years working at SideFX on Houdini.

 Emerging Technologies Chair